-Spring arrived weeks ago, but it's not the sounds of chirping birds or buzzing bees we hear - it's sniffling, sneezing and coughing children that fill the air.
+Spring is finally here!
+Instead of sounds of chirping birds or buzzing bees, it won’t be long before sniffling, sneezing and coughing fill the air.

-Are these symptoms of a common cold, or is allergy season here?
+Are these symptoms of a common cold, or has allergy season arrived?

-While recent heavy rains and cooler temperatures are keeping most people indoors, Dr. Hurwitz advises to check in with your doctor or child's pediatrician now before symptoms start or worsen.
+While cooler temperatures have kept many people indoors, Dr. Doshi advises to check in with your doctor or child's pediatrician now before symptoms start or get worse.

 "If you are aware that you or your child has allergies, it's best to get a head start before allergy season peaks.
 Allergy medications always work better when taken a week or two before symptoms start, so you are not chasing the symptoms," he says.

 Although allergy symptoms can sometimes be confused with a common cold or respiratory issues, "seasonal allergies usually last more than a week and develop at about the same time every year," explains Dr. Doshi.